-While the number and level of SARs can vary widely depending on the scheme or organization authoring the PPs and PP-Configurations, there is a proposed set from the MDM PP that can serve as an initial minimal baseline for evidence that laboratories will be expected to produce.
-This evidence will generally not vary significantly by technology type, aside from the specific contents of any test or evaluation report; however, further analysis of other technology types is needed.
-In general, if this exercise has been completed for another PP or PP-Module, a similar approach can be used as a baseline.
+While the number and level of SARs can vary widely depending on the scheme or organization authoring the PPs and PP-Configurations, the SARs from the MDM PP can serve as an initial minimal baseline for how a cloud evaluation affects the evidence that laboratories will be expected to produce.
+The extent to which a cloud evaluation affects this evidence is not expected to vary by technology type, but further analysis of individual PPs would be needed to confirm this.
+For example, when the TOE is evaluated in the cloud against the MDM PP, additional installation guidance may be needed for initial deployment in a given CSP.
+However, this is expected to be true of other PPs as well and not something that only affects MDM products specifically.

+This process was followed for the MDM PP to determine how evaluation activities for its SARs would be affected in the case where a TOE is evaluated in the cloud.
+The following are considerations for PP authors for how to incorporate cloud evaluation guidance into SAR evaluation activities:

+[FILL OUT]

 Listed below is a set of SARs and a high-level assessment of whether there is any impact from a cloud validation standpoint as opposed to the traditional on-premise deployment model.

 ADV_FSP.1 – generally, the evidence used to satisfy ADV_FSP.1 in the current generation of PPs and PP-Modules is the Security Target itself, with the occasional need for additional domain-specific documentation on a per-technology basis.
 This may be impacted by a TOE being deployed in the cloud if the cloud deployment affects the external interfaces that the TOE has.